A successful collaboration between non-profit, corporate and government

 The program won an Australian Crime and Violence Prevention Award in 2016.
 The awards recognise and reward good practice in the prevention or reduction of violence and other types of crime in Australia.

 In March 2016, Telstra announced that it would be providing 20,000 new smartphones to the program.
-The Commonwealth Government also funded WESNET to deliver training about technology facilitated abuse to frontline agencies so they can provide the phones safely to women who need them.
+The Commonwealth Government also funded WESNET to deliver training about technology-facilitated abuse to frontline agencies so they can provide the phones safely to women who need them.
 The measure known as Safer Technology for women was part of the $100M Women's Safety Package.